We no longer grow this plant.

 Companion Plants Rose of Sharon (Hibiscus syriacus); Black Mondo Grass (Ophiopogon); Catmint (Nepeta); Butterfly Bush (Buddleja); Rosemary (Rosmarinus)

-Care Thrives in average, well-drained soils.
+Care Instructions Thrives in average, well-drained soils.
 Water deeply, regularly in first growing season to establish an extensive root system.
 Reduce frequency once established; tolerates some drought.
 Feed in early spring.
 Thin young trees late winter to early spring, leaving 3 to 7 main trunks or canopy branches.
 Remove emerging suckers from base of older trees.

 Lore Crape myrtles from the South Pacific arrived in Charleston, South Carolina where botanist Andre Michaux was the first to cultivate them around 1786.